WIAA football: Spring Valley advances; Elmwood/Plum City falls...

 “We knew it was going to be there again,” Borgerding said.
 “Sometimes when you’re so wide open you’re like ‘come on, come on I’ve gotta catch this,’ but he made the play.”

-Kado’s touchdown was the first of two from Borgerding.
-The second came on a great display of athleticism from senior Dylan Bune.
-Bune competed for an underthrown ball with a cornerback and quickly wrestled it away from the cornerback before fighting his way into the endzone to make the score 27-6 at the 10:54 mark in the fourth quarter.
+Kado’s touchdown was the first of two touchdowns thrown by Borgerding.
+The second came on a great display of athleticism by senior Dylan Bune.
+Bune jumped up and reached in front of a cornerback to rip away an underthrown pass before fighting his way into the endzone to make the score 27-6 at the 10:54 mark in the fourth quarter.

 “Dylan made a great catch.
-Dylan, battling some injuries early in the season,” head coach Ryan Kapping said.
+Dylan battled some injuries early in the season,” head coach Ryan Kapping said.
 “He was fighting just to get on the field until about midway through the year.
-So, for him to come up with a big play, I was really proud to see that from him.”
+So for him to come up with a big play, I was really proud to see that from him.”

-Borgerding finished the night completing 3 of his 5 passes for 58 yards.
-His first touchdown pass showed that the Cardinals were in the control.
+Borgerding finished the night completing three of his five passes for 58 yards.
+His first touchdown pass showed that the Cardinals were in control.
 His second touchdown pass essentially sealed the game.

 Steadily throughout the game, the Cardinals continued to run effectively with senior Sam Verges, who had a 1-yard touchdown run and a 35-yard score.
 Verges had 26 carries for 222 yards.
 Borgerding ran the ball 15 times for 98 yards.